 You have to get used to what in English we call the ‘w’ words: what, where, when, why, who, how: “quoi” , “où” , “qui” , “quand” , “pourquoi” , “comment”.
 You should get used to those at the beginning of your studies, as they are essential for making statements and asking questions.
 Try Google Translate to see what the corresponding words and structures are in French to questions you have in English.

 In fact, you should get in the habit of Googling whenever you have a question about French, including grammar issues.
-It is far more effective to search for an answer to something that you have noticed in the language, that you are curious about, rather than having a teacher push an explanation at you.
+It is far more effective to search for an answer to something that you have noticed in the language that you are curious about, rather than having a teacher push an explanation at you.

 When you see question words in your reading at LingQ, save them.
 You should do this not only to remember these words, but because the LingQ system will give you lots of examples of these words in use.
 The examples usually come from lessons you have already studied.
 The advantage of looking at examples from lessons you have already studied is that you probably know the words.
 Very often, if you’re reading in a grammar book you are provided with examples, where you don’t know the words.
 That’s not so helpful.

-Gender and number
+Gender and Number

 There are languages, like Japanese, that have no gender and no number.
 French has both.
 In French, pronouns and adjectives have to agree, even verbs have to agree.
 For a quick explanation you can Google.
-In the case of verb agreement in French, you may want go to Lawless French .
+In the case of verb agreement in French, you may want to go to Lawless French .
 It tells us that:

 “Accord du verbe.
 In French, the past participles in compound tenses and moods sometimes have to agree with another part of the sentence, either the subject or the direct object.
 It’s a lot like adjectives: when an agreement is required, you need to add e for feminine subjects/objects and s for plural ones.”